rootslab/train/Readme.md

 /*
  * Push one or multiple objects into the queue,
- * Unlike #push, if the addition of elements exceed the
+ * Unlike #push, if the addition of elements exceeds the
  * xlim value, items aren't added but silently dropped.
  * It returns the current number of items in the queue,
  * or -1 if the current arguments/items were dropped.